KarthikSooraj/Sales-Insights/README.md

 # Sales-Insights
-This is a Data Analytics project I have done using Power BI as a CodeBasics Resume Project Challenge
+This is a Data Analytics project I have done using Power BI as part of Codebasics Resume Project Challenge.